WebOfTrustInfo/rwot5-boston/draft-documents/blockcerts_revocation.md

 We originally considered a permissioned approach to revocation.
 For example, since we know the issuer and recipient Ethereum addresses, we could enforce in the contract that the caller is in a valid list.
 However, this would allow anyone inspecting the contract to see all recipient Ethereum addresses -- not just the revoked ones. this violates the goal of being _at least_ as privacy preserving as the current Blockcerts revocation method (more in [Privacy](#Privacy)).

 Instead, we opted to allow any contract caller to submit a revocation claim, which may or may not be ignored by a verifier.
 The verifier must ignore any revocation claim from a message sender that is not in the credential's `authorizedRevokingParties` list.
-Spam no-op revocation claims are discouraged because parties must spend gas to revoke.
+Spam no-op revocation claims are discouraged because parties must spend money to revoke.

 ### Credential States